cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/schedulers/cloudlet/CloudletScheduler.rst

 canAddCloudletToExecutionList
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. java:method::  boolean canAddCloudletToExecutionList(CloudletExecutionInfo cloudlet)
+.. java:method::  boolean canAddCloudletToExecutionList(CloudletExecution cloudlet)
    :outertype: CloudletScheduler

    Checks if a Cloudlet can be added to the execution list or not.
 Each CloudletScheduler can define a different policy to indicate if a Cloudlet can be added to the execution list or not at the moment this method is called.